lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 }
 ```

-The call to the `set` function is necessary to inform downstream reactors that the class object has a new value.
+The call to the `set` method is necessary to inform downstream reactors that the class object has a new value.
 In short, the `set` method is defined as follows:

 > `<port>.set(<value>)`: Set the specified output port (or input of a contained reactor) to the specified value.
 This value can be any Python object (including `None` and objects of type `Any`).
 The value is copied and therefore the variable carrying the value can be subsequently modified without changing the output.